Background pattern

 Brugada syndrome

-Lithium may exacerbate or mask Brugada syndrome (a hereditary heart condition).
+Lithium can worsen or mask Brugada syndrome (a hereditary condition that affects the heart).
 This medication should not be administered to patients with Brugada syndrome or a family history of Brugada syndrome.
 Caution should be exercised in patients with a family history of cardiac arrest or sudden death.

 Cases of benign intracranial hypertension have been reported.
 Inform your doctor if you experience persistent headache and/or visual disturbances.